plumbis/ansible-cumulus-upgrade/l2-demo/README.md

 If you run the leaf-upgrade.yml or spine-upgrade.yml playbooks, they will backup the interesting files as well as run through the software upgrade process.

 ## The Upgrade Process
 Each server is connected to two leafs.
 The leftmost leaf will be considered to be in an "A" group.
 The rightmost leaf will be considered to be in a "B" group.
 The upgrade process will be on a datacenter wide basis, meaning all "A" switches will be run in parallel, and the same for all "B" switches.
+The MLAG/CLAG priority is manipulated prior to upgrade to ensure as little packet loss as possible during the process.

 For the spine devices, the same principals will be used, but on a single spine at a time.